 Major appointments (other than Directorships)

-Past Directorships in listed companies held over the preceding 3 years:
+Past Directorships in listed companies held over the preceding 3 years (from 01 October 2022 to 30 September 2025)

 Past major appointments